 Many first-time parents are terrified of cutting their infant’s tiny nails.
-What if I draw blood?
 Luckily, a good nail cutter can take all the fear away.
-If I were buying a nail trimmer for my baby today, I’d buy Safety 1st Sleepy Baby Nail Clipper because it cuts tiny nails safely at a reasonable price, and has just that something extra to make it stand out.
+If I were buying a nail trimmer for my baby today, I’d still buy Safety 1st Sleepy Baby Nail Clipper because it cuts tiny nails safely at a reasonable price, and has just that something extra to make it stand out.

 We tested the top-selling baby nail trimmers on the market today on an infant’s fingers to see which pair was safest, easy to use, and high quality.
-Besides consulting with a number of parents who have been through the newborn/infant stage to get their views on preferred trimming techniques and favorite products, we also consulted with top pediatrician Jennifer Shu and researched the views of other experts from sites such as BabyGearLab, Babble, and Parenthood360.
+Besides consulting with a number of parents who have been through the newborn/infant stage to get their views on preferred trimming techniques and favorite products, we also consulted with top pediatrician Jennifer Shu and researched the views of other experts from sites such as BabyGearLab and Babble.